Barry Stevens (therapist)

-Barry Stevens (1902–1985) was a writer and Gestalt therapist.
+Barry Stevens (1902–1985) was an American writer and Gestalt therapist.
 She developed her own form of Gestalt therapy body work, based on the awareness of body processes.
 For the Human Potential Movement of the 1970s, she became a kind of "star", but she always refused to accept that role.

 She worked with, among others, the psychotherapists Fritz Perls and Carl Rogers.
 Bertrand Russell and Aldous Huxley were among her friends.
 Fritz Perls described Barry Stevens as "a natural born therapist."

 Life

 Stevens was born Mildred Fox.
 She later changed her name from "Mildred" to "Barry."
 She was married to the pediatrician Albert Mason Stevens, who co-discovered Stevens–Johnson syndrome.

 Barry Stevens was a self-described "High School drop-out, 1918, because what she wanted to know, she couldn't learn in school."
 She and her husband moved to Hawai'i in 1934.
 Before Albert Mason Stevens's death in 1945, Barry moved to the mainland.
 She worked at Orme Ranch School near Prescott, AZ, and from 1948 to 1951 she was an administrative aide at Deep Springs College, near Big Pine, California.
 She later worked as an editor in Albuquerque, New Mexico, then relocated to California.

 Barry Stevens is the mother of Judith Sande Stevens (1925-2011) and John O. Stevens (1935-2018) who was also a writer, Gestalt therapist and NLP-trainer, known as Steve Andreas.